Ain't nothin' here. Y'all best be movin' on, compadre.

 Enlightenment

 875(c) is unconstitutional, since it allows "false" threats.
 Not to mention selective threats.
-Or that it is used as a political tool to attack pure-speech when used out of it's context.
-It was meant to protect babies and children from retards kidnapping them and calling another person and threatening to kill the person of said other.
-The speech must be directed against "that person of another person," speaking about "the person of the other person."
+Or that it is used as a political tool to attack pure speech when used out of it's context.
+It was meant to protect babies and children from retards kidnapping them and calling another person and threatening to kill the child/baby.

 "I want to kill him.
 I want his intestines on a stick.
 I want to kill his dog." ~Mel Gibson on Frank Rich, NY Times writer.